Spirometry

 Spirometry (meaning the measuring of breath) is the most common of the pulmonary function tests (PFTs).
 It measures lung function, specifically the amount (volume) and/or speed (flow) of air that can be inhaled and exhaled.
 Spirometry is helpful in assessing breathing patterns that identify conditions such as asthma, pulmonary fibrosis, cystic fibrosis, and COPD.
 It is also helpful as part of a system of health surveillance, in which breathing patterns are measured over time.

-Spirometry generates pneumotachographs, which are charts that plot the volume and flow of air coming in and out of the lungs from one inhalation and one exhalation.
+Spirometry generates volume-time curves and also flow-volume loops, which are charts that plot the volume and flow of air coming in and out of the lungs from one inhalation and one exhalation.

 Testing

 A modern USB PC-based spirometer.

 Device for spirometry.
-The patient places his or her lips around the blue mouthpiece.
+The patient places their lips around the blue mouthpiece.
 The teeth go between the nubs and the shield, and the lips go over the shield.
 A nose clip guarantees that breath will flow only through the mouth.

 Screen for spirometry readouts at right.
 The chamber can also be used for body plethysmography.